 - Make the effort to increase your fitness levels before you arrive, it will save you feeling like you want to run home in the first few days!

-- Pack work gloves – you’ll want them when you’re picking up rhino dung and soiled teff (type of hay) with your hands and cutting up chunks of meat!
+- Pack work gloves – you’ll want them when you’re picking up rhino poo and wet teff (type of hay) with your hands and cutting up chunks of meat!

 - Pack books (or something to do during downtime between feeds) unless you’re happy with random books left behind by other volunteers

 - Pack comfortable clothes that you can bend in, dries quickly and for those bumpy rides in the ute

 What to expect and what NOT to expect…